Domestic violence charges are very serious and may result in long-lasting consequences.

 Can I own a gun if I’m convicted of a domestic violence offense?

 If you have additional questions about a domestic violence charge in Arizona, contact the experienced law firm of Hernandez & Hamilton, P.C.

 Why Is It Important to Hire A Domestic Violence Lawyer?

-According to the Arizona Daily Star, “In 2017, the Tucson Police Department made nearly 2,00 domestic-violent related arrests.”
-Pima County prosecutors take domestic violence charges very seriously.
-So much so that in 2012, the Domestic Violence Court, a specialty court, was created to prosecute domestic violence cases.
-A domestic violence conviction can have a negative impact on your life.
 A domestic violence conviction can take away your right to bear arms, make it difficult to obtain employment, interfere with professional licensing, and prevent you from renting an apartment.
-A domestic violence conviction could also impact a divorce or child custody case.
+A conviction might impact a divorce or child custody case.